holdencoffman/market-intelligence-system-sanitized-public-repo/Power BI_Revenue Realization Case Study/README.md

 ## 🔎 Strategic Takeaways

 - 🎯 **Designation ≠ Delivery**: Primary awards only generated revenue at **1 in 3 sites**.
-- ⚠️ **Zero-Revenue Risk**: Over **66%** of all awarded sites never pulled through to work.
+- ⚠️ **Win Pull-Through Risk**: Over **66%** of all awarded sites never pulled through to work.
-- 💡 **Loss Sites ≠ Lost Revenue**: A notable share of actual revenue came from sites that were not formally awarded in the RFP Process.
+- 💡 **Loss Sites ≠ Lost Revenue**: A notable share of actual revenue (26%) came from sites that were not formally awarded in the RFP Process.

 ---